edgedb/edgedb/docs/clients/js/reference.rst

         transaction, and the backoff timeout between retries can be configured with :js:meth:`Client.withRetryOptions`.

-        See :ref:`edgedb-js-api-transaction` for more details.
+        See :ref:`gel-js-api-transaction` for more details.

         Example: